 Both automated schedulers come out on top in the ease-of-use category.
 Each tool requires only basic software knowledge and offers simple customization options.

-This is possible because their platforms include default automations designed to streamline setup.
-(However, integrated features require that you activate them before accessing customization options.)
+This is possible because their platforms include defaults designed to streamline setup.

 Email confirmations and reminders